projedi/projedi.github.io/_posts/2019-06-02-lua-in-rust-combinatory-parsing.markdown

 [yacc](https://en.wikipedia.org/wiki/Yacc).

-The main idea is that parser is a function from an input to the resulting value together with the rest of input, and since it's just a function, you can write it by hand, or you can take 2 parsers and combine it together like 2 functions, or (if your language treats functions as first-class citizens) you can write a function that takes parser as an input and outputs another parser.
+The main idea is that parser is a function from an input to the resulting value together with the rest of input.
+And since it's just a function, you can write it by hand, or you can take 2 parsers and compose them together, or (if your language treats functions as first-class citizens) you can write a function that takes parser as an input and outputs another parser.

 Rust implementation
 ===================

-In Rust we can write parsers like that:
+In Rust we can express parsers like that:
 {% highlight rust %}
 fn parse<'a, T>(input: &'a str) -> Option<(T, &'a str)> {
   ...